 Microtunneling is trenchless pipe installation by remote-controlled jacking.
-HOBAS Jacking Pipes show high compressive strength and consistent superior quality.
-Due to the smooth, non-absorbing exterior surface, tight outside diameter (De) tolerances and light weight construction, HOBAS GRP Jacking Pipe Systems experience the lowest jacking loads in the industry.
+HOBAS Jacking Pipes have high compressive strength and are of consistent superior quality.
+Due to the smooth, non-absorbing exterior surface, tight outside diameter (De) tolerances and light weight construction, HOBAS CC-GRP Jacking Pipe Systems experience the lowest jacking loads in the industry.

 |Jacking with HOBAS Pipe Systems|

 - Smaller Outside Diameter – Lower Machine Cost

 - Very long service life of more than 50 years